RussellJurek/SoFiA/README.md

 1. Unpack all files

-   Unpack the sofia_0.1-beta.tar.gz file into a directory of your choice:
+   Download and unpack the zipped archive into a directory of your choice:

     gunzip sofia_0.1-beta.tar.gz
     tar -xvf sofia_0.1-beta.tar